kylespragg/dentalinsuranceclaims_kubl/README.md

 Dental Insurance Claims on Ethereum Ledger

-# Dental Insurance Claims on Ethereum Ledger Woot Woot
+# Dental Insurance Claims on Ethereum Ledger

+### Note
+You can create your app in your client folder by typing `npx create-react-app my-app` in your command line, I recommend looking at React's documentation for more information.
 ## Package Download Information

 ### npm install: